sctv/WizFi360-cpy/examples/HTTP_with_DHT22_sensor/Readme.md

-Building on HTTP with Adafruit example.
+Building on ronpangs "HTTP with Adafruit.py" circuitpython example.
-Added flashing LED.
+Added flashing LED, to show that the loop is active.
-Added humidity and temperature sensor and feeds.
+Added humidity and temperature sensor and feeds published to adafruit.io .
-Some refactoring.